-Do your media wish to receive news from the Centre for Paper Art?
+Do your media wish to receive news from the Museum for Paper Art?
 Send us your information and we will be in touch.

 can be booked at email@example.com

 Paper Dialogues.
-The exhibition can be experienced at Centre for Paperart up until the 22nd of September 2019.
+The exhibition can be experienced at Museum for Paperart up until the 22nd of September 2019.

 The geck letter tradition has existed for several hundred years and belongs to the Danish cultural heritage.
 You can experience geck letters made by Jammerbugt municipalities 5th graders.
 In the paper-workshop, you can try creating your own geck letters.

 Slow Art Day is celebrated by chosen museums all over the world.
-As the only venue in Denmark, Centre for Paperart invites you to an art-experience devoted to contemplation.
+As the only venue in Denmark, Museum for Paperart invites you to an art-experience devoted to contemplation.

 THE PAPER CUT-OUT EXPERIENCE Workshop by Kaisu Koivisto